THIRD-PARTY PERSONAL INJURY CLAIM IN CHICAGO

-When someone gets hurt at work due to an employer’s negligence, generally their first option for justice and relief is workers’ compensation.
+When someone gets hurt at work due to an employer’s negligence, generally their first option for justice and relief is through a workers’ compensation claim.
 But what happens when you’re injured by a third-party at work?
 Unfortunately, worker’s compensation isn’t always the best option for third-party liabilities because it doesn’t provide both monetary and non-monetary benefits.
 So what other options are available for those injured by a third-party at work?
-At Curcio Law Offices, a work accident lawyer Chicago understands that people injured on the job face many difficult decisions.
-Our attorneys have handled hundreds of workplace injury cases.
-We also strive for all of our clients to receive full compensation for their injuries.
-Call us today at 312-321-1111 for a free consultation.
+At Curcio Law Offices, a work accident lawyer understands that people injured on the job face many difficult decisions.
+Our attorneys are well-equipped to handle any third-party personal injury claim.
+We strive for every injured worker to receive full compensation for their medical expenses and pain and suffering.
+A Chicago work accident lawyer is ready to start an attorney-client relationship with you.
+Call our law firm today at 312-321-1111 for a free consultation.

 What is a Third-Party Workplace Accident?

 A third-party workplace accident, also called a third-party liability, happens when someone gets hurt by a person or company that’s not associated with their employer.
-Even if you receive workers’ compensation benefits, you can still file a personal injury claim against the third-party responsible.
+Even if you receive benefits from workers’ compensation insurance, you can still file a personal injury claim against the at-fault third-party.

 Common Causes of Third-Party Work Injuries

 Employees can suffer a wide range of third-party work injuries depending on the type of injury, the environment, and the people or machinery involved.

 Injuries caused by heavy machinery are very common in factories or construction sites.
 Common injuries caused by heavy machinery include crushed hands, crushed arms, severed fingers, blindness, intercostal muscle strain injuries, general scrapes or gashes, and more.